sushantpt/naivedb/README.md

 ## Introduction

-naiveDB is a simple database implementation with the following characteristics (initially. current implementation is not naive at all with support for indexing and other features):
+naiveDB is a simple database implementation (current implementation is not naive; supports indexing, cold start, in-mem cache etc)

-- Flat storage: Data is written in JSON format
-- Linear retrieval: Fetching requires scanning through the whole data set or until data is found
-- No indexing
-- No query planner, just raw execution
-- No concurrency mechanism
-- No async/await support
 ---
 ## Commands and queries